ThomasBalbach/ThomasBalbach.github.io/_publications/2025-04-08-do-transaction-properties-explain-the-uptake-of-green-public-procurement-a-vignette-experiment-in-the-united-states-4263606-6.md

 citation: Balbach T, Lammers W, Van de Walle S (2025).
 Do transaction properties explain the uptake of green public procurement?
 A vignette experiment in the United States.
 IRSPM conference.
 ---

-Recommended citation: Balbach T, Lammers W, Van de Walle S (2025).
-Do transaction properties explain the uptake of green public procurement?
-A vignette experiment in the United States.
-IRSPM conference.